homebodygym/homebodygym/pages/altcoins/how-to-buy-vechain.md

 However, the greater difficulty in buying means that greater profit may be reaped if an obscure altcoin explodes onto the crypto scene.

-This guide will explain everything you need to know in order to buy Vechain, a cryptocurrency that intends to revolutionize the supply chain industry.
+**In this guide, you will learn about Vechain, and how to buy and store it.**

+If you'd like to get directly to buying, click [here](#how-to-buy-vechain-with-usd).

+## Introduction to Vechain

+## How to Buy Vechain with USD

+You cannot directly purchase Vechain with USD.
+In order to buy, you must first purchase another cryptocurrency with USD, then trade it for Vechain.

-## Step 1: Purchase Bitcoin or Ethereum
+### Step 1: Purchase Bitcoin or Ethereum

 Before buying Vechain, you have to buy Bitcoin or Ethereum first.
-To learn how to buy Bitcoin, follow our [guide](/bitcoin/how-to-buy/).
+To learn how to buy Bitcoin, follow our [guide](/bitcoin/).

-## Step 2: Send to an Exchange
+### Step 2: Send to an Exchange

 After buying Bitcoin, you need to send it to an exchange that trades Vechain.
 In this guide, we will be using [Binance](https://www.binance.com/?ref=28685192){: target="_blank"}.